Healthcare-Associated Infections: Reportable Multidrug-Resistant Organisms

 Disease reporting and investigation

 Confirmed and probable cases of reportable MDROs will automatically be sent by WSLH to the Wisconsin Electronic Disease Surveillance System (WEDSS) for local public health follow-up.
-The Wisconsin Protocol for Local and Tribal Health Departments: WEDSS Surveillance and Response for Targeted Multidrug-Resistant Organisms, P-03263 (PDF) can help LTHDs interpret lab results and determine the appropriate follow-up needed.
+The WEDSS Surveillance and Response for Targeted Multidrug-Resistant Organisms: Wisconsin Protocol for Local and Tribal Health Departments, P-03263 (PDF) and Reportable MDRO Reference Guide, P-03263a (PDF) can help LTHDs interpret lab results and determine the appropriate follow-up needed.
 The Wisconsin HAI Prevention Program infection preventionists can also assist in case investigations.
 Additional resources for reporting and investigation are available in the tabs below.

 Surveillance